w3f/Grants-Program/applications/Raze_Network.md

 Each raze user can register a raze account any time(s) he wishes.
 The registration algorithm CreateAddress generates a secret key `sk` and the corresponding public key `pk`.
 The public key is the identifier of the Raze account.

-To invoke the Mint contract, the client-side runs a CreateMintTx algorithm, which takes as input the raze account `pk` and the amount of native token `amt` as inputs.
+To invoke the Mint module, the client-side runs a CreateMintTx algorithm, which takes as input the raze account `pk` and the amount of native token `amt` as inputs.
 The output of the CreateMintTx algorithm is a ciphertext `cp_1` encrypted under the public key `pk`.
 If the raze account `pk` is already attached with a ciphertext `cp_0`, the newly created ciphertext will be homomorphically added to the existing ciphertext to increase the encrypted amount.
 The updated ciphertext will be formed as `cp_1*cp_0`.
 Otherwise, the new ciphertext will be attached to the raze account.
-The native token will be stored in the mint contract.
+The native token will be stored in the mint module.

-To invoke the transfer contract, the client-side runs a CreateTransferTx algorithm, which takes as inputs the raze account secret key `sk`, and the amount of transferred token `amt`, the public keys of sender `pk_s`, receiver `pk_r` and the public keys of the anonymity set `{pk_a}`.
+To invoke the transfer module, the client-side runs a CreateTransferTx algorithm, which takes as inputs the raze account secret key `sk`, and the amount of transferred token `amt`, the public keys of sender `pk_s`, receiver `pk_r` and the public keys of the anonymity set `{pk_a}`.
 The output of the CreateTransferTx algorithm is a zero-knowledge proof that the prover knows one of the secret keys of the aforementioned public key set, the payment consistency proof, and range proof.
 The statement of this zkp is

 <p align="center">
   <img src="https://github.com/razenetwork/Raze_Network/blob/main/image/image3.png" alt="" width="60%"/>
 </p>

-The client-side runs a CreateRedeemTx algorithm to invoke the redeem contract.
+The client-side runs a CreateRedeemTx algorithm to invoke the redeem module.
 It takes the account secret key `sk`, the withdrawal amount `amt`, and the public key `pk` as input to generate a zero-knowledge proof showing that the user knows the secret key `sk` for the account public key `pk` and the account has enough balance for the redeem operation.
-The zero-knowledge proof will be used to invoke the redeem contract.
+The zero-knowledge proof will be used to invoke the redeem module.
 The statement of this zkp is

 <p align="center">
   <img src="https://github.com/razenetwork/Raze_Network/blob/main/image/image4.png" alt="" width="40%"/>
 </p>